Why Curiosity Matters More Than Ever

 Every major invention begins with one question: What if?

 That simple spark—curiosity—has driven centuries of progress.
-From the steam engine to spaceflight, it’s the one trait all great engineers share.
+From steam engine to spaceflight, that is one trait all engineers share.

-A survey by the National Academy of Engineering found that over 70% of top innovators credited curiosity as the most important factor in their breakthroughs.
+A survey designed by the National Academy of Engineering found that over 70% of top innovators credited curiosity as the most reliable factor in their breakthroughs.
 Not talent.
 Not funding.
 Curiosity.

-Few careers show this better than that of Sergey Macheret, an engineer and plasma physicist who has spent decades chasing answers most people wouldn’t even think to ask.
+Few careers show this advanced level of results compared to that of Sergey Macheret, an engineer and plasma physicist who has spent decades chasing answers most people wouldn’t even think to ask.

 The Power of Asking “Why?”

-According to a 2023 MIT study, engineers who reported “high curiosity” were twice as likely to find new solutions in complex design challenges.
+- According to a 2023 MIT study, engineers who said “high curiosity” were twice as likely to find new solutions in complicated design challenges.
 They also showed stronger persistence when projects failed.

 In other words, curiosity keeps people in the fight when things get tough.